btihen/btihen/content/post_crystal/lucky_0_27/index.md

 If we leave some fields out - Lucky gives us validation errors - all fields appear to be required without explicitly allowing nils - but we don't see them with our default form.
 Lets fix that.

+## Optional Fields

+Often a **breed** is unknown - we could just add an `unknown` value, but that's silly, lets figure out how to work with unknown / unneeded data and allow nil in our `breed` field.

 ## Add Validations

 Let's add a few custom validations: